 Stop running.
 Stand tall and press with your fingers on your diaphragm on the area of pain.
 Take a long, slow deep breathe in, breathing right down into your lungs.
 At the same time press with your fingers on your diaphragm so that you are sort of trying to stop your diaphragm expanding.
 Basically you are pushing against your diaphragm.
 Then slowly exhale, making sure to fully empty your lungs.
 Keep doing this until the pain subsides.

-If you are in a race, it can be difficult to stop running (perhaps you don't want to either!).
-The best thing to do is to decrease the pace a bit so that your breathing is less labored and more controlled.
+If you are in a race, it can be difficult to stop running however if you suffer with side cramps while running a race, the best thing to do is to decrease the pace a bit so that your breathing is less labored and more controlled.
 Then breathe in slowly and deeply, expanding your rib cage as you breathe in and letting it relax as you breathe out.
 If you can, press on the site of pain at the same time so that you are pushing against your diaphragm.
 Keep taking these very deep breathes until the pain subsides.
 This could save your race.

 Purse your lips when breathing through a side stitch.
 Imagine that you are blowing out some candles.
 It is unclear why this works but it certainly helps you to focus more on your breathing.

 Downhill running can put a lot of extra force on your abdomen and cause side cramps while running.
 If you suffer a stitch whilst throwing yourself down a slope, then simply slowly down. breathe deeply and hopefully it will go away.